havocp/xsbt-wiki/Dormant/Configurations.md

 [Ivy documentation]: http://ant.apache.org/ivy/history/2.2.0/tutorial/conf.html
 [Maven Scopes]: http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope

-Most of what's on this page is now covered in [[Getting Started Library Dependencies]].
+_Wiki Maintenance Note:_ Most of what's on this page is now covered in [[Getting Started Library Dependencies]].
 This page should be analyzed for any points that aren't covered on the new page, and those points moved somewhere (maybe the [[FAQ]] or an "advanced